aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-document-operations/adding-image-stamp-in-pdf-file-using-java/_index.md

 ## Step 1: Set Up Your Java Environment

 To begin, make sure you have Java installed on your system.
-You can download and install the latest JDK from the official Oracle website.
+You can download and install the latest JDK from the Oracle website.
 Once installed, set up your Java environment variables.

 ## Step 2: Add Aspose.PDF for Java to Your Project